HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 ## Heroku Setup

 ### Heroku Pricing

-Before 2022, Heroku had a generous free tier, but unfortunately, that is not the case anymore.
-It costs a company real money to spin up virtual servers on your behalf, and as a result, few hosting companies offer a free tier anymore.
+Heroku used to offer a free option for hosting websites, but that changed in 2022.
+Running servers costs money, and because of this, very few companies still offer free hosting options.

+### How Heroku Charges

+Heroku charges based on the features you use and the amount of time your website is running.
+The costs are calculated per hour, but there is a maximum limit for how much you will be charged in a month.
+For the type of setup we are discussing, if you keep your website running all the time, it will cost around $12 per month.

+### Saving Money

-[Heroku pricing](https://www.heroku.com/pricing) involves multiple tiers of features and bills per hour with a maximum monthly limit.
-The deployment setup we will implement here costs $12/month if left on all the time, but if you are cost-conscious and deploying for purely educational purposes, there is no reason to leave your website “live” all the time.
-You can deploy the site, share it, and then take it down after a few days and the total cost should only be $1-$2.
+If you're using Heroku for learning or educational purposes, you don’t need to keep your website running all the time.
+You can deploy your site, share it with others, and then take it down after a few days.
+By doing this, your total cost will be much lower, possibly just $1-$2, instead of paying the full $12 for the entire month.
+This way, you can save money while still learning and experimenting with deploying websites.

 ### Account Setup